 Bloom – Making strides to reach young people near and far!

-Scotland’s land mass is classified as 98% rural with circa 1 million people living there.
+Scotland’s land mass is classified as 98% rural, with circa 1 million people living there.
 At Change Mental Health, we emphasise the need to support people with their mental health no matter where they live in Scotland.

 Bloom provides school staff with the opportunity to develop their skills, and confidence, in having open conversations about mental health.
 We first delivered Bloom in the Highland area virtually during lockdown and have since returned to face-to-face in school delivery.

 Bloom is a UK-wide preventative education programme, funded by our partners Mental Health UK, which supports young people’s mental health resilience.
-It helps young people aged 14-18 to develop the tools and knowledge to manage their own mental health through life’s transitions, both now and in the future.
-We strive to ensure that every young person in Scotland, no matter where they live, can learn more about resilience and develop crucial life skills that will assist them to maintain positive mental health.
+It helps young people aged 14-18 develop the tools and knowledge to manage their mental health through life’s transitions, both now and in the future.
+We strive to ensure that every young person in Scotland, no matter where they live, can learn more about resilience and develop crucial life skills that will assist them in maintaining positive mental health.
 Evidence shows that providing good, early preventative support to young people in the right place at the right time can help to avoid a decline in mental health and equip them for the challenges of everyday life.

-The often referred to natural beauty of the Highlands, contrasts with stark statistics on mental health and the subsequent impact on the community.
+The often referred to natural beauty of the Highlands contrasts with stark statistics on mental health and the subsequent impact on the community.